thomasballinger/endless-web/README.md

 - Edit various properties of them (not all are currently supported)
 - Doesn't mess up your plugin structure (if system X is in X.txt and system Y in Y.txt it will respect that).

-You can build this editor like the main game, except that you might need a newer version of MinGW because of C++14.
+You can build this editor like the main game or use the CD generated artifacts for your OS.

 Checklist: